IT2810/it2810-webutvikling-h18-prosjekt-3-35/README.md

             chartConfig={chartConfig}/>
         );
 ```
-- The React Native Chart Kit is the graphs in each exercise.
 - Moment was barely used (Only in PedometerSensor.js), which was regretfully discovered late.
 Moment is used to easily make date objects, which can be troublesome in JavaScript.
 ```
  import moment from 'moment';